 Magazine Subscriptions for Kids – Boys and Girls

-• Highlights for Children is a monthly magazinechallenge young minds as well as bringing child and parent closer together.
+• Highlights for Children is a monthly magazine chock full of fun puzzles, riddles, crafts and stories that challenge young minds as well as bringing child and parent closer together.
 This one has been around for a while and is a perfect magazine for kids ages 6-12.
 You may also want to check out High Five, which is produced by the same company but for an even younger age group.

 • Ask is a kids’ magazine written just for 6-9 year olds on topics such as inventors, science, history, artists and more.
 Designed not only to entertain but to educate and inspire them to explore new ideas as well.
 Each issue is usually devoted to a particular theme to maximize learning and is published 9 times a year.